daronphang/coding_resources/javascript/node_js.md

 ## Node.js:
-A Javascript runtime built on Chrome's V8 JavaScript engine; Javascript running on server instead of browser.
+A Javascript runtime built on Chrome's V8 JavaScript engine.
+Comes with runtime environment on which Javascript can be executed on any machine outside of a browser i.e. on a server.

+Node.js = Runtime environment + Javascript library

 Has non-blocking I/O model that is single threaded.
 Capable of handling a huge number of simultaneous connections with high throughput which equates to high scalability.
 Used to build powerful, fast and scalable web applications:
 - REST APIs and backend applications.
 - Real-time services.